Learn how easy it is to create an event-driven flow that is triggered by a new message in Slack so that you can perform an action in another app.

 Next, create your flow:

-You can create a flow from a template, or from scratch if you want to explore the steps taken to create a flow.
+Using the IBM App Connect Designer authoring experience, you can create your flow from a template, or from scratch if you want to explore the steps taken to create a flow.

 Creating the flow from a template